lammps/lammps/doc/src/Howto_lammps_gui.rst

 -----------

-The ``Preferences`` dialog allows customization of the behavior and look of the LAMMPS GUI application.
+The ``Preferences`` dialog allows customization of the behavior and look of the LAMMPS-GUI application.
 The settings are grouped and each group is displayed within a tab.

 .. |guiprefs1| image:: JPG/lammps-gui-prefs-general.png